Media adequacy: History, theory, observations

 There are various theories about the use of media in different contexts and regarding different objectives.
 The approaches of Herbert Marshall McLuhan are well known, as is the "media richness theory" by Richard Daft and Robert Lengel.
 Daft and Lengel speak of different degrees of "media richness" depending on how much the media is absorbed: Less "rich" media are not intensive enough to attract a user's full and undisturbed attention (for example: discussion forums, chats, e-mails or other forms of textual communication).
 This almost inevitably leads to a certain attention deficit.
 The use of weak media therefore means that utilising such media requires a greater cognitive effort on the part of the user.
 Perhaps this is why greater self-discipline is required in the context of media-supported learning than in traditional learning situations.

 Relatively new, however, is the attempt to link media theory statements with studies on cognitive styles., Usually it is referred to traditional teaching, and it of course has to be taken into consideration that there are differences between information processing and learning (Rehder/Hoffmann 2005).
-The common factor, however, is how one takes in and processes information and might even be able to adopt to new developments, to solve problems and reaches decisions.
+The common factor, however, is how one takes in and processes information and might even be able to adapt to new developments, to solve problems and reaches decisions.
 A pioneering theoretical approach to this is, for example, the "cognitive load theory" that relates considerations from Robert J. Sternberg to media effects.

 Sternberg's "theory of mental self-government" is quite complex and therefore sometimes difficult to operationalise.
 It assumes that under ideal (and free) conditions learners organise the learning process in accordance with their cognitive abilities.
 This leads to different forms of mental representations or different codings, and thus to different forms of how to use media.